igrishaev/pg2/docs/pool.md

 ## Configuration

-The pool object accepts the same config the `Connection` object does (see the ["Connecting to the server"](/docs/connecting.md) section for the table of parameters).
+The pool object accepts the same config the `Connection` object does (see the [Connecting to the server](/docs/connecting.md) section for the table of parameters).
 In addition to these, the fillowing options are accepted:

 | Field                          | Type    | Default          | Comment                                                                                                              |